cloudfoundry-attic/cf-abacus/doc/api.md

 Abacus Metering and Aggregation REST API
 ===

-The Abacus Usage Metering and Aggregation REST API is used by Cloud resource providers to submit usage data, usage dashboards to retrieve real time usage reports, and billing systems to retrieve the aggregated and rated usage data needed for billing.
+The Abacus Usage Metering and Aggregation REST API can be used by Cloud resource providers to submit usage data, usage dashboards to retrieve real time usage reports, and billing systems to retrieve the aggregated and rated usage data needed for billing.
 Cloud resources include services and application runtimes or containers for example.

 Usage data is exchanged with Abacus in the form of usage documents.
 Each document type has a JSON representation and one or more REST methods.